Our commitment to solar panel safety and recycling

 Test: All solar panels used at our solar farms are required to pass a strict EPA testing protocol called the Toxicity Characteristic Leaching Procedure (TCLP).
 This test ensures that even if a solar panel is broken into pieces, it will not release harmful amounts of hazardous materials into the environment.

 Pass: All solar panels provided by our suppliers must pass TCLP testing, which includes testing for eight metals listed by the Federal Resource Conservation and Recovery Act (RCRA) as toxic at small concentrations.
-This means that all of the solar panels at our solar farms are confirmed to be non-hazardous under Federal Law.
+This means that the panels at our solar farms are confirmed to be non-hazardous under Federal Law.

-Recycling exclusively with U.S. partners
+Recycling with U.S. partners

-Along with our commitment to recycling, we only use preferred U.S. recycling partners that have been evaluated by the Solar Energy Industry Association (SEIA).
+Along with our commitment to recycling, we use preferred U.S. recycling partners that have been evaluated by the Solar Energy Industry Association (SEIA).

 SEIA has created a national PV recycling member-based program that aggregates the services offered by recycling and refurbishment providers, making it easier to select a cost-effective and environmentally responsible end-of-life management solution.
 Recycling facilities that have been vetted by SEIA:

-• Must collect and process in the U.S., no exporting
+- Must collect and process in the U.S., no exporting

-• Must be accredited
+- Must be accredited

-• Must strive for maximum material recovery and second life usage
+- Must strive for maximum material recovery and second life usage

-• Must work sustainably and promote sustainability
+- Must work sustainably and promote sustainability

 At Lightsource bp, that means we can confidently utilize solar panel recycling facilities – vetted by SEIA – with the assurance that the panels will be processed here in the U.S., and that the facilities strive for maximum material recovery and second-life usage.